-A debug file path name followed by a space and a comma-separated list of debug flags that correspond to the plugin's Debug entry in sudo.conf(5), if there is one.
-The flags are passed to the plugin exactly as they appear in sudo.conf(5).
-The syntax used by sudo and the sudoers plugin is subsystem@priority but a plugin is free to use a different format so long as it does not include a comma (',').
-Prior to sudo 1.8.12, there was no way to specify plugin-specific debug\flags so the value was always the same as that used by the sudo front end and did not include a path name, only the flags themselves.
-As of version 1.7 of the plugin interface, sudo will only pass debug\flags if sudo.conf(5) contains a plugin-specific Debug entry.
+A comma-separated list of debug flags that correspond to sudo's Debug entry in /etc/sudo.conf, if there is one.
+The flags are passed to the plugin as they appear in /etc/sudo.conf.
+The syntax used by sudo and the sudoers plugin is subsystem@priority but the plugin is free to use a different format so long as it does not include a comma (',').

+For reference, the priorities supported by the sudo front end and sudoers are: crit, err, warn, notice, diag, info, trace and debug.